What is the Best Highest Rated Acoustic Guitar Brand?

 Their innovation continued by developing a bowl shape guitar body - the result, at least to my ears and that of many other guitarists, is that the resulting tone of their acoustic-electric guitars is similar to those using traditional tonewoods in their construction.
 Unlike more radical brands like RainSong, they still use traditional woods for the tops of their guitars.

 We guitarists can be slow to come around to new ways of doing things, heck we still prize the 1904 technology of the vacuum tube in guitar amplifiers, so it's a huge testament to Ovation's success that they've managed to be so successful while breaking the most sacred rules of guitar material and construction.
-Great examples of this are their Celebrity Elite CE44 and their entry-level Applause Balladeer AB24.
+A great example of this is their Celebrity Elite CE44.

 They produce a range of acoustic guitars including steel-string dreadnoughts and orchestra models as well as nylon string guitars, but it is definitely their student models which garner the brand's highest ratings.